Validate LUN ID for associated targets

 2. doc team update the manual with the maximum allowed LUN ID.

 2. dev team needs to fix the WebGUI to validate the inputs and not have the WebGUI change values on us without human input.

 I had to put a target version as it is a required field, so I chose 11.0-U3.
 Please change it as appropriate.

-#6 Updated by Alexander Motin almost 3 years ago
+#6 Updated by Alexander Motin over 3 years ago